Cebu Technological University: Admission

 Admission to CTU is selective.
 All aspiring students, except for BS Nursing applicants, must take and pass the CTU Entrance Exam.
 Admission to selected programs is based on test scores, availability of slots, and the student's grade point average in senior high school.
-Applicants must also have had not obtained any failing grade in the academic year prior to admission, with the exception of degree programs aimed towards persons with disabilities.
-The Admissions Office of Cebu Technological University caters to student-applicants interested to enroll in the University upon submission of their course and grade requirements and after passing the admission test and interview.
+Applicants must also have not obtained any failing grade in the academic year prior to admission, with the exception of degree programs aimed towards persons with disabilities.
+The Admissions Office of Cebu Technological University caters to student-applicants interested in enrolling in the university upon submission of their course and grade requirements and after passing the admission test and interview.
 Admission tests are administered before the start of the academic year.
 The university also adopts laws, rules, regulations, and policies of Republic Act No. 9165, also known as the Comprehensive Dangerous Drugs Act of 2002.

-BS Nursing is offered through CTU–CCMC College of Nursing, an affilliated school of CTU.
-As CTU–CCMC is affilliated with Cebu City Medical Center, which is owned by the Cebu City local government, admission is only open for residents or children of registered voters of Cebu City.
+BS Nursing is offered through CTU–CCMC College of Nursing, an affiliated school of CTU.
+As CTU–CCMC is affiliated with Cebu City Medical Center, which is owned by the Cebu City local government, admission is only open for residents or children of registered voters of Cebu City.
 In addition, applicants must have had not obtained any failing grade in the academic year prior to admission.

 In school year 2020–21, CTU admitted a total of 18,145 freshmen students throughout all of its campuses, of which 4,880 were admitted in its main campus in Cebu City.